BusterLundgaard/openfoodfacts-hackathon-tutorial/README.md

 Central to HTTP was its simplicity; The whole thing could be written on a whiteboard, and you can see the original specification here: https://www.w3.org/Protocols/HTTP/AsImplemented.html.
 It more or less just says: "If you host a folder on your computer with some .HTML files you'd like to share, I can request one of these files by sending you "GET http:your-super-cool-address/path/to/your/file", and your computer will react to this message by indeed sending me `file.html`.
 If your computer runs a database, say a databse of food, and I'd like to search for an item in this database, I can do `GET http:your-super-cool-address?name=cheese&taste=strong`, ie append "?" plus some search parameters like `name=cheese` and `taste=strong` to my request.

 Let's test this!
-Rick click any part of this website and click "inspect".
+Right click any part of this website and click "inspect".
 You should now see a developer menu showing you how the website is built up.
 It also gives you a *console* you can use to execute commands.
 If you're on Firefox, it should look something like this:

 ** Picture of the firefox developer menu here **